Non-density of small points on divisors on abelian varieties and the Bogomolov conjecture: Introduction

 \begin{Theorem} [Theorem~\ref{thm:BCFC}] Let $K$ be a function field over any algebraically closed constant field $k$.
 Then Conjecture~\ref{conj:BCFC} holds. \end{Theorem}

 As an application, we will give an alternative proof of the Manin--Mumford conjecture for curves in positive characteristic (cf. \S~\ref{subsect:scanlontheorem}).

-Note however that Theorem~\ref{thm:main1intro} is not effective in contrast to Cinkir's theorem (when $K$ is a function field of transcendence degree $1$ over $k$ of characteristic $0$).
-Cinkir gave explicitly a positive number $r$ such that $B_{C} ( P , r )$ is finite for any $P \in J_C \left( \overline{K} \right)$.
+Note however that Theorem~\ref{thm:main1intro} is not effective in contrast to Cinkir's theorem (when $K$ is a function field of transcendence degree $1$ over $k$ of characteristic $0$); Cinkir gave explicitly a positive number $r$ such that $B_{C} ( P , r )$ is finite for any $P \in J_C \left( \overline{K} \right)$ when $C$ has semistable reduction over $K$.